 Establishing the coalition proved controversial, with opponents arguing that government should not compete with private enterprise, county taxpayers should not be on the hook for improving internet access for John Day residents and the new network should provide broadband to not only Long Creek and Monument but rural residents scattered between the cities.

 Despite these objections, the county court approved creating the coalition Dec.
 13, but it will be March before the members can meet and start making decisions.

 Main Street revitalization

-The city closed on the property Nov.
+The city closed on the property for $100,000 Nov.
 16 and began to line up a $200,000 loan to complete Phase 1 renovation work — interior demolition of the top floor, removal of hazardous materials, required structural reinforcement and constructing a fire separation between the first and second floors, Green said.
 Rental income from the four businesses would pay off that loan in 10 years, he said.

 The goal is to develop a mixed-use property, with commercial businesses on the ground floor and six condominiums on the second floor.
 Peter Baer of Pinnacle Architecture estimated the project could cost nearly $2 million to complete.